Aimonica-Brands/aimonica-core-evm/README.md

 # AIM Launchpad EVM Staking Contracts

 This repository contains the EVM-compatible smart contracts for the AIM Launchpad, a multi-chain staking platform.
-This contract, `AimStakingEvm`, is designed to be deployed on EVM chains such as Base, Ethereum, Arbitrum, etc.
+The `AimStaking` contract is designed to be deployed on EVM chains and is upgradeable using the OpenZeppelin UUPS proxy pattern.

 ## Features

-- **ERC20 Token Staking**: Stake any ERC20-compliant token.
+- **Multi-Project Staking**: Each registered project can have its own ERC20 staking token.
+- **Upgradeable**: The contract logic can be upgraded without migrating user data, ensuring future-proof functionality.
-- **Time-Locked Staking**: Supports fixed staking durations (e.g., 7, 14, 30 days), configurable by the contract owner.
+- **Time-Locked Staking**: Supports fixed staking durations (e.g., 7, 14, 30 days), configurable by the contract manager.
 - **Stake Metadata**: Stores essential data for each stake, including amount, timestamp, duration, and project ID.
 - **Emergency Unstake**: Allows users to withdraw their stake before the lock period ends.
 An `EmergencyUnstaked` event is emitted, allowing a backend system to apply a score penalty.
-- **Admin Controls**: Secure functions for the contract owner to manage registered projects and valid staking durations.
+- **Role-Based Access Control**: Uses `AccessControlEnumerable` for fine-grained permissions.
+    - `DEFAULT_ADMIN_ROLE`: Can grant and revoke roles.
+    - `MANAGER_ROLE`: Can manage registered projects, staking durations, and project-specific settings.
 - **Event-Driven**: Emits detailed events for `Staked`, `Unstaked`, and `EmergencyUnstaked` actions, simplifying backend integration for indexing and scoring.

 ## Project Structure